solvuu/solvuu-build/README.md

 - Should be possible to override every default.
 We do not fully succeed.
-Several decisions are currently hardcoded, and in some cases it isn't obvious how to make the decision configurable.
-Or rather, making it configurable ends up removing all benefits;
+Several decisions are currently hardcoded, and in some cases it isn't obvious how to make the decisions configurable.
+Or rather, making them all configurable would remove all benefits;
-  basically the API would end up being "call the OCaml command line tools yourself".
+  the API would end up being "call the OCaml command line tools yourself".

 - Complicated things should be possible.
-Many OCaml projects also have to do non-OCaml things.
 Examples: pre-process your file through cppo, convert an .md file to .html, download a file from the internet, run ocamldep and capture and parse its output during build, and much more.
 All of this should be possible.
 Actually, we